How to Tell When It's Time to Replace Your Compression Gear

 Another way you might notice your compression garment breaking down is at the seams.

-Regardless, fraying and tearing can occur at the seams that causes chaffing and inconvenience.
+Regardless, fraying and tearing that occurs at the seams can causes chaffing, distraction, and a breakdown in performance benefits.

 If you feel this discomfort during your activity, it’s best to replace the item and save yourself the pain and nuisance.